Keystone-Strategy/covid19-intervention-data/README.md

 You can read more about this dataset, provided by Keystone Strategy, here: https://www.keystonestrategy.com/coronavirus-covid19-intervention-dataset-model/

+This data is provided under a Creative Commons Attribution 4.0 International Public License.

 # 2020-06-18 Update
 On 2020-06-18, we pushed another update.
 There are two big changes.
 First, the dataset now covers over 650 states and localities.
 Second, we have now begun to capture policy end dates - the dates at which particular policies are no longer in effect.